ippc/sandbox/README.md

     cd sandbox && mate .
     ```

-3. Create a new branch called 'newfeature' and switch to it
+3. At end of day or more often as you prefer, add your changes to your local staging area and commit them to your local repo

     ```bash
-    git checkout -b newfeature
-    ```

-4. Create a new file for this new feature and add some text to it

-    ```bash
-    echo 'a text file!' >> newfile.txt
-    ```

-5. At end of day or more often as you prefer, commit the changes to this branch

-    ```bash
     git add .
-    git commit -m 'new feature'
+    git commit -m 'new work'
     ```

-6. Push your branch to main repo at end of day (or more often)
+4. Push your changes to main server at end of day (or more often)

     ```bash
-    git push origin newfeature
+    git push origin master
     ```